-Commonly used food dyes, such as Yellow 5, Red 40, and six others, are made from petroleum and pose a “rainbow of risks.”
-Those risks include hyperactivity in children, cancer (in animal studies), and allergic reactions.
-In 2008, because of the problem of hyperactivity, the Center for Science in the Public Interest petitioned the Food and Drug Administration to ban the use of these dyes.
-The British government and European Union have taken actions that are virtually ending the use of dyes throughout Europe.
+The Food and Drug Administration is failing to protect children from the disturbing behavioral problems caused by artificial food dyes, even though evidence of those problems has continued to mount since 2011, when an FDA advisory panel last considered the issue.
+Commonly used food dyes, such as Yellow 5 and Yellow 6, and Red 40, pose risks including hyperactivity in children.
+Some also pose a risk of cancer (like Red 3) and allergic reactions.
+In 2008, because of the link with hyperactivity and related behavioral problems, the Center for Science in the Public Interest petitioned the FDA to ban the use of these dyes.
+The British government and the European Union have taken actions that are virtually ending the use of most food dyes throughout Europe.

 Kellogg's Nutri-Grain bars are made with natural colorings in Britain but contain food dyes in the United States.